Kitulo National Park

 Kitulo Plateau is perched between the rugged peaks of the Kipengere, Livingstone, and Poroto Mountains in the Southern Highlands of Tanzania.
 It is the site of one of the world’s great floral spectacles.

-The eminently likable park is carpeted in wildflowers for six months of the year, from November to April.
+The park is carpeted with wildflowers for six months of the year, from November to April.

-There is a documented 350 species of wildflowers including lilies and fields of daisies.
+There are 350 documented species of wildflowers, including lilies and fields of daisies.

 Endemic species of butterfly, chameleon, lizard, and frog further enhance the biological wealth of God’s Garden.

-Unique and the only of its kind in Africa for natural orchids and birds, this park was gazetted last year, set for tourists.
+Unique and the only park of its kind in Africa for natural orchids and birds, this park was gazetted last year and is designed for tourists.

-Kitulo National Park stands alone, boasting of being the only tourist attractive site in the continent offering floristic visits than the traditional wildlife photographic holidays that most tourists to Tanzania are used to experiencing.
+Kitulo National Park stands alone, being the only tourist attraction on the continent that offers floristic visits rather than the traditional wildlife photography holidays most tourists to Tanzania are used to.

-Tourists from all corners of the world are now exposed to this park and are expected to book their itineraries to this new park.
+Tourists from around the world are now aware of this park and are expected to include it in their itineraries.

-The park covers 413 kilometers of forestland, dominated by plants and a few wild animals, which together form a natural habitat that is tourist attractive by itself.
+The park covers 413 kilometers of forestland, dominated by plant life and a few wild animals, which together form a natural habitat that is a tourist attraction in itself.

-The park’s scenery is comparable to the Biblical Garden of Eden, as most visitors there say.
+The park’s scenery is often compared to the Biblical Garden of Eden, according to most visitors.

-There are about 400 plant species, most of them wildflowers and other attractive, natural plants, which no doubt, will attract visitors to go there.
+There are about 400 plant species, most of them wildflowers and other attractive, natural plants, which will undoubtedly attract visitors.

 Recorded 45 endemic orchid species are found only in the park than in any other part of the world.

-Added to its natural attractions and uniqueness, Kitulo Plateau is the natural resting site for intercontinental migrating birds during periods of the year on their way to Europe.
+In addition to its natural attractions and uniqueness, Kitulo Plateau serves as a resting site for migratory birds from across the continent during specific periods of the year as they travel to Europe.

-It is only in this park where migrating Storks rest while flying from Cape Town in South Africa to Northern Europe.
+It is only in this park that migrating Storks rest while flying from Cape Town, South Africa, to Northern Europe.

-European White Storks and other species of Storks from Scandinavian countries via West Africa migrate to brood inside the Kitulo Plateau on their way, flying across the European and African continents every year.
+European White Storks and other stork species from Scandinavian countries, via West Africa, migrate to breed on the Kitulo Plateau, flying across Europe and Africa each year.

-These big, attractive birds stop in this park for some months and continue their long journey across the continent.
+These large, attractive birds stop in this park for several months before continuing their long journey across the continent.

-Kitulo National Park is Africa’s only natural habitat area perched in the sky at a higher altitude than any known park on the continent.
+Kitulo National Park is Africa’s only natural habitat area, perched at an altitude higher than any other park on the continent.

-After a few hours of slow driving on the 4 x 4 car, one reaches Matamba the temporary park headquarters, about 50 km south of Chimala.
+After a few hours of slow driving in the 4×4, one reaches Matamba, the temporary park headquarters, about 50 km south of Chimala.

-Open walking safaris through the grasslands watching birds and wildflowers, and hill hiking on the neighboring ranges during the day give a visitor fantastic views of Lake Nyasa and its beautiful Matema Beach down the mountains.
+Open walking safaris through the grasslands, watching birds and wildflowers, and hill hiking on the neighboring ranges during the day provide visitors with fantastic views of Lake Nyasa and its beautiful Matema Beach down the mountains.

-From June to August the entire park is foggy with no visibility during the daytime, and it is hardly possible to view its beauty.
+From June to August, the entire park is shrouded in fog, with no daytime visibility, making it difficult to appreciate its beauty.

 Before its transformation into a tourist park, the area was a livestock ranch for breeding Merino sheep from Australia and European cattle breeds.

 British officers mapped the area in 1920 for ranching purposes.
-Because of its cool and moderate weather similar to Mediterranean or European conditions, the area has since then attracted several British and American settlers who reared livestock and practiced small-scale tourist projects.
+Because of its calm, moderate climate, similar to Mediterranean or European conditions, the area has since attracted several British and American settlers who raised livestock and operated small-scale tourism projects.

 The beautiful scenery of the land below makes the park an ideal place to pay a visit.